 This isn’t a park, but a really good parking place for starting on three trails.
 This webpage describes getting on those three tails and it is also an opportunity to talk about the encroachment of trees in front of places that were once intended (and still described) as having a view.

 Trails and parks are well known for being left-over land which is why their shapes have no straight lines on the map.
 The left-over nature of the land sometimes means access to them involves passing over private property.
 The key to such arrangements is a friendly relationship with the private owners.
 In this case 200 feet of golf course property and oil company property have to be traversed from the parking lot to get to the start of Panorama Trail.
-It is hard to see where the Parks Department trail begins, but certainly it is theirs near the two viewing spots.
+It is hard to see where the Parks Department trail begins, but certainly it is theirs (ours) near the two viewing spots at the highest points.
 The land around the two viewing spots is part of a Fullerton Parks “Panorama Preserve.”
 Preserve means there’s budget for maintenance to make it fire safe, but not for lawn or even trails for roaming around in.
 (That may explain why there’s so many fences.)

 Starting Panorama Trail From Summit Restaurant Parking Lot

 There are sign posts to reassure you, you are on the right path between the oil wells.
 When you reach the East Coyote Hills Trial the paths merge going east.
 Make a hair pin turn and take The East Coyote Hills Trail down hill (west) for almost a mile along Bastanchury.
-One goal is where the golfers park their BMWs.
-There’s even a restaurant there.
+Our goal is where the golfers park their BMWs.
+There a restaurant there.
 Prices are surprisingly affordable at $9 to $12 for lunch.
 Out and back to this point is 1.3 miles.
 Longer journeys are described in the webpage East Coyote Hills Trail.

 Access to Craig Park